0chain/zboxcli/README.md

 ## Register wallet

 `register` is used when needed to register a given wallet to the blockchain.
-This could be that the blockchain network is reset and you wished to register the same wallet at `~/.zcn/wallet.json`.
+This could be because the blockchain network has been reset and you wished to register the wallet at `~/.zcn/wallet.json`.

 Sample command